Variety, not Size

 And speaking of theme, every poem should have one.
 But don’t confuse “theme” with “topic.”
 The theme of a (good) poem is an idea, or topic combined with an opinion.

 Suppose you’ve set out to write a poem about a tree.
 That’s all fine and well, but your poem won’t amount to much if you don’t also start with some sort of opinion about trees (or one tree in particular).
 Your readers will quickly tire of reading about “bark, rough to the touch,” and “leaves, green as green can be” if there’s no actual opinion being expressed about said bark and leaves.

 “Trees” is not the theme of a poem.

 “Trees are nothing but ugly, misshapen reminders of when our romance died in that God-forsaken cabin in the woods,” however… Now that’s much more like it.

 Of course, all of this sage advice, as with anything else, should be taken with a grain of salt.
 Rules were made to be broken, so none of this is carved in stone.
 In general, however, it’s best not to start breaking rules until you’ve learned them well in the first place.
 Once you’re feeling confident that you’ve learned exactly how these and other rules of writing work, you should feel free to break them as it suits your literary needs.

 The city of Cambridge has an unrivalled reputation as a literary centre, with a strong tradition of producing some of the world’s finest writers (John Milton, Christopher Marlowe and Oscar Wilde numbering among them).
-If you are serious about tapping into your creativity and improving your writing style, the Cambridge Immerse Creative Writing course is for you.
+If you are serious about tapping into your creativity and improving your writing style, the Immerse Education Creative Writing course is for you.